Hubbitus/kafkacat/README.md

-# That is FORK!!!
+# This is a FORK!!!

 ## Primarily to support Kerberos environment (SASL GSSAPI auth) in alpine container

-That is a fork of https://github.com/edenhill/kafkacat
+[This](https://github.com/Hubbitus/kafkacat) is a fork of https://github.com/edenhill/kafkacat

 There are some issues that prevent the use official docker container in the Kerberos environment:
 1. [issue 262 - kafkacat installed on alpine 3.8 error |LIBSASL|rdkafka#producer-1| No worthy mechs found](https://github.com/edenhill/kafkacat/issues/262).
 The main one.
 So, we add recommended packages: `cyrus-sasl`, `cyrus-sasl-gssapiv2`, `openssl`, `ca-certificates`, `heimdal`